This illustrates how a legal writing sample has the potential to sabotage one's candidacy.

 Email Considerations.
 If you do use the black highlighting function and are emailing your sample, you should not send it out as a Word document, because the highlighting can be easily removed.
 Also, even if you send it as a PDF, this can be circumvented: Somebody could copy the text from the PDF and paste it into a Word document and remove the highlighting.
 To be extra safe, the best thing do to is highlight the information in black, print it out, and then scan it in as a PDF.
 Then, you can email the PDF, and there is no way that the information under the black highlighting can be seen.
 (Of course, you can avoid these issues by making the information generic, such as ACME or XYZ Corporation, as discussed above.)

-Redacting with Magic Markers.
+Can I redact documents or can I redact information with Magic Markers?
 I recommend against using a black magic marker to redact information, because it typically looks a bit sloppy.
-But if you have no choice other than using a marker because the document is no longer in electronic form, you should use a brand new marker with straight edges, as well as a ruler.
+But if you have no choice other than using a marker because the document is no longer in electronic form, you should use a brand new marker with straight edges as well as a ruler.

 8. Joint Author/Collaboration Issues:

 Is this overkill?
-While it may seem that way at first, it shows an unusually strong attention to detail, brutal honesty, awareness of ethical issues, and very sound judgment.
+While it could seem that way, it shows unusually strong attention to detail, candid and frank honesty, awareness of ethical issues, and very sound overall judgment.